juxhouse/bela-resources/API.md

 Receives an array of element paths and adds them as direct `contents` of the given `container`.

+This operation:
+  - Removes `contents` from their old containers, if any.
-Does not delete old contents, so that multiple different uploads from different sources can contribute to the contents of a same container.
+  - DOES NOT remove old contents from `container`, so that multiple different uploads from different sources can contribute contents to a same `container`.
 To delete old contents, use the `garbage-collect` operation.

 ```
 {